Mathnasium logo

 Franchisee Stability

 Mathnasium earns a Good Stability Score.
-Three-year turnover of 2.72% is well below the typical Children's Services franchise (around 4%), placing the franchise toward the lower end of churn among industry peers.
-Out of 78 total exits, ceased operations dominated with 77, alongside 1 franchisor buyback, no terminations, and no non-renewals.
+Three-year turnover of 2.09% is well below the typical Children's Services franchise (around 3.5%), and sits closer to the lowest-churn 10% of Children's Services systems.
+Out of 61 total exits across the three reported years, ceased operations dominated with 60, alongside 1 franchisor buyback and no terminations or non-renewals, and this came from about 995 franchised outlets in the most recent year.

-This pattern suggests location-level economics: operators chose to close underperforming centers, which points to site or market fit rather than franchisor-franchisee friction.
-Beyond its industry-relative position, a 2.72% three-year turnover rate is genuinely exceptional in absolute terms across all of franchising.
-That exceptional low turnover strengthens confidence in owner stability.
-With about 968 franchised outlets in the most recent year, localized closures can reflect market-specific challenges rather than a systemic retention problem.
+The dominance of ceased operations points to location-level economics: operators appear to have chosen to close underperforming centers, suggesting issues like site selection, local demand shortfalls, or operator execution rather than franchisor-franchisee friction.
+Beyond its industry-relative position, a 2.09% three-year turnover rate is genuinely exceptional in absolute terms across all of franchising.
 For prospective franchisees, examine unit-level economics in the geographies where closures have concentrated.

 How Much Does It Cost to Open a Mathnasium Franchise?